Number of asylum seekers sent back over border to grow

 WASHINGTON — Border officials are aiming to more than quadruple the number of asylum seekers sent back over the southern border each day, a major expansion of a top government effort to address the swelling number of Central Americans arriving in the country, a Trump administration official said Saturday.

 The efforts are being made while President Donald Trump is doubling down on threats to shutter the U.S.-Mexico border entirely, a move that would have serious economic repercussions for both the U.S. and Mexico but wouldn’t stop migrants from crossing between ports.
-On Saturday, the administration announced it was cutting aid to the Central American countries home to most of the migrants.
+His administration also announced it was cutting aid to the Central American countries home to most of the migrants.

 Right now, about 60 asylum seekers a day are returned to Mexico at the San Ysidro, Calexico and El Paso ports to wait out their cases, the official said.
 They are allowed to return to the U.S. for court dates.
 The plan was announced Jan.
 29, partially to deter false claimants from coming across the border.
 With a backlog of more than 700,000 immigration cases, asylum seekers can wait years for their cases to progress, and officials say some people game the system in order to live in the U.S.